RIGHT, LET’S TALK about vampires, shall we? Let me start by asking this:

 I can, for instance, tell you that the main squeeze in Twilight is Edward Cullen and that Stephenie Meyer is the name of the author who invented him.
 But I had to google the spelling of her name.
 I also know she is the culprit behind the, quite frankly, ludicrous concept of sparkling vampires.

-I also know that Edward Cullen is either God’s gift to womankind: or a stalking, manipulative and abusive piece of shit.
+From what I’ve gathered, Edward Cullen is either God’s gift to womankind: or a stalking, manipulative and abusive piece of shit.
 Sometimes, as far as I can tell, he’s a bit of both.
 Then there was the case of “the other guy.”
 The one who would have been a much better choice had he not been friend-zoned.
 Jacob.
 You can be Team Edward or Team Jacob.

 Apart from these important nuggets, I seem to remember, from Interview and Dracula, that vampires live forever.
 (But the old ones can grow very bored of their lives.)
-They sleep in coffins during the day (which makes the glitter in the sun bit sound dubious); and they make new vampires by biting someone in the neck and/or feeding them some vampire blood.
+They sleep in coffins during the day (which makes the glitter in the sun bit sound dubious), and they make new vampires by biting someone in the neck and/or feeding them some vampire blood.
 Which, if you ask me, sounds very dull, indeed, compared to the human way of making babies.
 Even if it’s quicker and far more efficient.

 Yep, that’s it.
 My life’s worth of vampire knowledge in less than two minutes.
 So why am I all of a sudden thinking of vampires now?
 Well, I’m so glad you asked…